music-encoding/guidelines/_guidelines-v3/05-mensural/05-mensuralData.md

 organized into measures first.
 The organization of events (notes, rests, etc.) within the {% include link elem="staff" %} and {% include link elem="layer" %} elements remains unchanged.

-{% include plainExample.html example="examples/mensural/mensural-sample158.xml" valid="true" version=page.version %}
+{% include mei example="mensural/mensural-sample158.xml" valid="true" %}
 This feature may also be used to encode measured music without using the {% include link elem="measure" %} element.
 That is, the same data organization described above may be used, but with the addition of barlines, indicated by the {% include link elem="barLine" %} element, for those situations where a measure-by-measure organization is not appropriate, for exampe,